sanmue/arch-linux-installation-guide/README.md

 &nbsp;

 - <https://wiki.archlinux.org/title/Snapper#Single_snapshots>
+- you could manually create a new snapshot after the rollback and reboot to see in the snapshot list for better unterstanding what has been going on, e.g.:
   - `sudo snapper -c root create -c number --description "after snapper-rollback <snapshot-number>"`

 ### INSERTION: Config zram as swap